pmem/pmdk/README.md

 - [libpmemobj](https://pmem.io/pmdk/libpmemobj/):  provides a transactional object store, providing memory allocation, transactions, and general facilities for persistent memory programming.

-- [libpmemblk](https://pmem.io/pmdk/libpmemblk/):  supports arrays of pmem-resident blocks, all the same size, that are atomically updated.
-(DEPRECATED)

-> NOTICE:
-The **libpmemblk** library is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.

 - [libpmemlog](https://pmem.io/pmdk/libpmemlog/):  provides a pmem-resident log file.
 (DEPRECATED)

 > NOTICE: